{{ propApi.closeIcon }}

 Not only must the company or partnership hold a licence, that company or partnership must nominate a qualified supervisor who holds an individual contractor licence or a qualified supervisor certificate in the same class of work the partnership or company is licensed for.
 Fair Trading may require you to nominate more than one qualified supervisor depending on the size of your company or partnership.

 The nominated supervisor must be an employee of the licence holder or a member of the partnership or a director of a company holding the contractor licence.
+As a rule, an individual can only be the nominee for one licensed contractor entity, unless the regulator approves dual nomination.
 Find out more about company and partnership licences and who are acceptable supervisors.

 Applications for a company or partnership licence can be lodged online or in person at a Service NSW centre.